absyro/botstudio-hub/content/docs/system/global-variables.md

 ##### [Case Sensitivity](https://en.wikipedia.org/wiki/Case_sensitivity)

-Bear in mind that these variables are case-sensitive, meaning `Key` and `key` are distinct.
+Bear in mind that these variables are case-sensitive, meaning `key` and `kEy` are distinct.
 Also, if a value doesn’t exist, it won’t be replaced.

 ##### Using Backslashes Before Global Variables